 The tours inside the building take place at 11am and 4pm and are really worth it.
 Otherwise, just check the schedule of Casa da Música, pick a concert and have fun!

-How to get there: The closest underground station, also named Casa da Música, is only a five-minute walk from the building.
+How to get there: The closest underground station, also named Casa da Música, is only a 5 minutes walk from the building.

 Serralves Contemporary Art Museum